 - Lock it near to other bikes – there is a decreased chance of thieves picking your bike as there will be easier targets around

-Bike Lock Tip 2 – Buy the best bike lock
+Bike Lock Tip 2 – Buy a Heavy Duty Bike Lock

 If there is such a thing as a “best bike lock” then these two would be definite contenders: